No. 5 Iowa forces 7 turnovers in 51-14 rout of Maryland

 Iowa: This was an emphatic win on a night the Hawkeyes figured to be tested by Maryland’s passing game.
 Iowa won’t be able to count on a deluge of turnovers every week, but the defense’s ability to force them made this a remarkably easy victory.

+“I don’t think anybody could have seen that coming,” Iowa coach Kirk Ferentz said.
+“Their guy’s done a great job protecting the football.”

-Maryland: There’s no way to sugar coat it: This was a big night for the Terps, the crowd was ready, and it went about as badly as it possibly could have.
-Maryland still seems to be making strides in coach Michael Locksley’s third season, but he’ll have to hope his team learns from this experience.
+Maryland: There’s no way to sugar coat it: This was an exciting night for the Terps, the crowd was ready, and it went about as badly as it possibly could have.
+Maryland still seems to be making strides in Locksley’s third season, but he’ll have to hope his team learns from this experience.

 POLL IMPLICATIONS